Watering Your Lawn in Spring

 Grass is a natural living plant, so it’s always best to assess what it needs to allow it to thrive.

-If your soil looks quite dry and you experience warmer climates in early spring, this will be a sign to begin watering again.
-If your turf appears brown, dry and curling up at the edges, this is a sign that it’s in need of some moisture.
+• If your grass looks quite dry and you experience warmer climates in early spring, this will be a sign to begin watering again.

-in Spring, the best time of day to water your lawn is in the morning, or at night before the sun is directly overhead.
+In Spring, the best time of day to water your lawn is in the morning, or at night before the sun is directly overhead.
 This allows the lawn to soak up the moisture without the sun evaporating it from the grass, especially in warmer temperatures.

 How Much Do I Water?

 If, as usual with British weather, you get April showers rather than the springtime sun you were expecting, then you should adjust your watering schedule accordingly.
-You likely won’t need to water as much as the heavy rainfall will take care of that for you.

 It is very difficult to overwater a lawn, however, if you’re flooding the garden and getting boggy areas where water pools, this may be a sign to wait until the area dries up before watering again.

-In warmer temperatures, you should water the grass until it is fully soaked and re-water if the grass looks dry or patchy.
 You may need to water a few times a day to ensure the ground is soaking up the water.
 It is always advised to water deeply and infrequently, rather than shallow and often.
 This encourages the turf roots to grow deeper into the ground for better turf stability and health.

 Live Support